Automatic semigroups vs automaton semigroups: Quadratic normalisations and automatic structures

 \section{Quadratic normalisations and automatic structures}

-This section gathers the definitions of some classical notions like normal form or automatic structure, together with the little more specific notions of a quadratic normalisation (see~\cite{dehgui}) and a Garside family (see~\cite{dehDLT,dehornoyTheory}).
+This section gathers the definitions of some classical notions like normal form or automatic structure (see \cite{EpsteinWord,CRRT,HT}), together with the slighly more specific notion of a quadratic normalisation (see~\cite{dehDLT,dehgui}) and a Garside family (see~\cite{dehDLT,dehornoyTheory}).

 For any set~$\Gar$, we denote by~$\Gar^+$ the free semigroup over~$\Gar$ (\resp by~$\Gar^*$ the free monoid and by~$\ttunit$ its unit element) and call its elements \emph{$\Gar$-words}.
 We write $\card{\word{w}}$ for the length of a $\Gar$-word~$\word{w}$, and $\word{w}\word{w}'$ for the product of two $\Gar$-words~$\word{w}$ and~$\word{w}'$.